-Typically, most of the faucet leaks are caused in part by worn washers, or those that were installed poorly, or whoever installed the faucet used the wrong size washers.
+Typically, most faucet leaks are caused in part by worn washers, those that were installed poorly, or whoever installed the faucet used the wrong size washers.

 When a worn washer is a culprit, most times you’ll find the water drips or funs out to the handles, or a slow leak will be coming from the faucet.

 This is how to fix a leaking faucet washer